CodeMetalAI/w4a/docs/OBSERVATION_SPACE.md

 Each agent receives observations from their own perspective, filtered by fog-of-war.
 Agents only observe:
 - Their own controllable entities
-- Enemy units they have detected (via radar, visual contact, etc.)
+- Enemy units they have detected (via radar, visual contact, etc.), represented as "target groups".
+These target groups belong to the faction that detected the group.
 - Shared objective flags

 ## Observation Format